 Boldini is in the permanent collections of The Metropolitan Museum of Art in New York, the National Gallery of Modern Art in Rome, the National Portrait Gallery in London, and the Musée d’Orsay in Paris.

-From the Petit Palais: This first retrospective is an opportunity for visitors to discover or to renew acquaintance with Giovanni Boldini, a virtuoso painter and figure on the social, artistic and literary scene of Belle Époque Paris.
+From the Petit Palais: This first retrospective is an opportunity for visitors to discover or to renew their acquaintance with Giovanni Boldini, a virtuoso painter and figure on the social, artistic, and literary scene of Belle Époque Paris.

 Barbara Guidi, director of the Museo civico di Bassano.